ericcornelissen/svgo-action/docs/options.md

 ### Examples

-To enable comments by the Action:
+To change where the Action looks for a configuration file:

 ```yaml
 # .github/workflows/svgo.yml